avalon60/ctk_theme_builder/docs/control-panel.md

 You should occasionally enable this switch, to see how your widget colours render, when they have been disabled.

 #### Properties View
 The *Properties View* allows you to control the way widgets (or widget groupings) are presented for selection in the *Filter View* drop-down.
 There is a *Basic*view as well as a *Categorised* view.
+See the next section, for more details on these.

 #### Filter View
 Depending on the *Properties View* setting, this drop-down menu allows you to control which properties are listed in the *Colour Mappings* region.

 In *Basic* mode, you can select *All*, to render all property widgets, or you can select an individual widget.

-In *Categorised* mode, you can (as in *Basic* mode), select *All*, or you can select groups of widgets, based on common attribute.
+In *Categorised* mode, you can also select *All*, or you can select groups of widgets, based on common attribute.
 For example, all widgets which allow text entry, or which have scrollable components.

 #### Refresh Preview
 The *Refresh Preview * button, causes a full reload of the *Preview Panel*.

-This can be useful, for, if you have been changing the state of the widgets in the *Preview Panel*.
+This can be useful where you have been changing the state of the widgets in the *Preview Panel*.
 For example, you may have entered text in a CTkEntry widget and wish to reset its state, such that it re-renders the placeholder text.

 #### Reset Button
 This allows you to roll back any changes to your last *Save*.
 We all make mistakes ;o)